EyeSeeTea/d2-tools/README.md

 A minimum group to add that group to the users without any template group (WIDP requirement)

-A minimum role to add that role to the users without any role (DHIS requirement)

-A boolean variable push_report to determine if the script must send the report after processing all users

-A push_program_id variable with the program ID to send the report
+A minimum role to add that role to the users without any role (DHIS requirement) A push_program_id variable with the program ID to send the report

 A list of templates (user with the valid roles, and group to identify which users could use those roles).

 A list with flags to control the script (permissionFixerConfig).

+A boolean variable push_report to determine if the script must send the report after processing all users

+A boolean variable pushFixedUserGroups to allow push the fixed usergroups (for those users without widp template user group)

+A boolean variable pushFixedUsersRoles to allow the push of the fixed users.

+A boolean variable forceMinimalGroupForUsersWithoutGroup to determine ignore the users with invalid usergroup exception, assuming for that users the minimal group

 An example of the datastore: